 At the revolution in 1688, the Scottish bishops and supporting clergy were ejected as non-Jurors because they refused to swear an oath to William of Orange, choosing instead to support the supplanted King James; so the established church in Scotland was handed over to Presbyterian governance.
-St Giles in consequence became once more the “High Kirk” of the Church of Scotland.
+St Giles in consequence became once more the “High Kirk” of Edinburgh.
 The ejected Episcopalians, because of their Jacobite leanings, became subject to severe penal laws until 1792.
 After this they were free, largely to develop as they could.
 Gradually their obscure meeting houses gave place to churches, but for many poverty-stricken years there were no cathedrals in the seven dioceses of Scotland.
 In particular, in the Diocese of Edinburgh other churches were used as the “pro-Cathedral” until St Mary’s was completed in 1879.

 Barbara and Mary Walker left the whole of their property to the Episcopal Church in Scotland, thus enabling the building of a Cathedral which was to be dedicated to St Mary the Virgin, and also setting up trustees to endow the Cathedral and to set up grants in aid of other church work.